BashirAli/VM02_Technical_Test/README.md

 # VM02_Technical_Test
 This repo is designed to host my results of the technical test assigned by Virgin Media O2, due to an application of their vacant Junior-Mid Data Engineer job role.
+Developed in PyCharm IDE 2021.2

 This repo uses Apache Beam (https://beam.apache.org/) to do the following:
 1. Read file from Google Cloud Storage